mepatterson/grape_ape_rails/README.md

 }
 ```

+In the case of a validation error on a resource, there will additionally be a `data` key inside the error hash that includes Rails-style validation errors.

 IMPORTANT: In defining response structures, I made the decision (based on lots of research) to go with a plural resource key and an _always-array_ approach in the
 response hash.
 To put it another way: